A standby generator is the current ‘must-have’ appliance for many of us, and with good reason.

 The smaller the area to be powered, the smaller the generator you will need.

-So How Many KW Generator Do I Need for My House?
+So What Size Standby Generator Do I Need for My House?

 To decide how many kW your generator needs to output, you’ll need to first calculate how much power you need.

 Generators are normally rated in watts (W) or kiloWatts (kW), and 1000 watts = 1 kW.